joshfrench/om-wiki-fork/Conceptual-overview.md

 Om components like React components take props.
 In Om components the props are actually a *cursor* into the app state.
 Cursors are conceptually related to functional lenses and zippers.
-Don't be afraid it just means that Om component props *internally* maintain path information to determine their location in the app state.
+Don't be afraid–it just means that Om component props *internally* maintain path information to determine their location in the app state.
 You can interact with them with many of the standard Clojure APIs.
 You can even make cursors out of JavaScript natives like numbers and strings!